Question

 Resume Experts • 10+ Years Experience

-The word "conducted" is one of the most overused verbs on resumes today.
-While it describes the act of carrying out or organizing activities, it often comes across as generic and fails to capture the true impact of your work.
+The word "conducted" describes the act of carrying out, organizing, or leading activities, research, or processes.
+While it's a common verb on resumes, it often comes across as generic and passive, failing to capture the true impact of your work.

-I've compiled 25+ powerful synonyms you can use instead of "conducted" to make your resume more engaging and results-focused.
-Each alternative is designed to help you communicate your value more effectively to potential employers.
+I've compiled powerful synonyms you can use instead of "conducted" to make your resume stand out.
+Each alternative is designed to highlight different aspects of your professional capabilities, from leadership and innovation to analysis and execution.

 Better Alternatives to Use Instead